Olomouc: Middle Ages

-During the 6th century, Slavs migrated into the area.
-As early as the 7th century, a centre of political power developed in the present-day quarter of Povel (in lowland, south of the city centre).
-Around 810 the local Slavonic ruler was defeated by troops of Great Moravian rulers and the settlement in Olomouc-Povel was destroyed.
+As early as the 7th century, a gord of the early Slavs developed in the present-day quarter of Povel.
+It was probably an administrative centre of a larger unit.
+Povel is considered one of the three most important Moravian localities of the early Middle Ages.
+In the early 9th century, the gord was conquered and completely disappeared.

 A new centre, where the Great Moravian governor resided, developed at the gord at Předhradí, a quarter of the inner city (the eastern, smaller part of the medieval centre).
 This settlement survived the defeat of the Great Moravia (c.
 907) and gradually became the capital of the province of Moravia.

-Around 981–990, the Polish Duke Mieszko I took the Moravian Gate and Olomouc as an important place at the intersection of trade routes.
-Olomouc probably was mentioned in the Dagome iudex document (ca 991) as Alemura.
-All of Moravia was part of Poland between 1003 and 1031 during the reign of Bolesław I the Brave and partly Mieszko II Lambert.
-The first certain mention of the city dates back to 1017.
-Moravia was under Bohemian rule since 1031 (according to some Czech historians, since 1019 or 1021).

 The bishopric of Olomouc was founded in 1063.
 It was possibly re-founded because there are some unclear references to bishops of Moravia in the 10th century—if they were not only missionary bishops, but representatives of some remains of regular church organization, then it is very likely that these bishops had their seat in Olomouc.
 Centuries later in 1777, it was raised to the rank of an archbishopric.
-The bishopric was moved from the church of St. Peter (since destroyed) to the church of Saint Wenceslas in 1141 (the date is still disputed, other suggestions are 1131, 1134) under bishop Jindřich Zdík.
+The bishopric was moved from the church of St. Peter (since destroyed) to the church of Saint Wenceslaus in 1141 (the date is still disputed, other suggestions are 1131, 1134) under bishop Jindřich Zdík.
 The bishop's palace was built in the Romanesque architectural style.
 The bishopric acquired large tracts of land, especially in northern Moravia, and was one of the richest in the area.